mapattacker/cheatsheets/README.md

 # cheatsheets
-Its tough to remember all the codes you wrote, especially if you have not use it for awhile.
+Its tough remembering all the codes one wrote, especially if one have not use it for awhile.
 This is a collection of cheat codes I compiled to assist in compiling faster scripts.
 They are updated whenever I encounter any lines of code which I forsee to be used again in the future.
+  * __cascading.css__: css cheatsheets for web development
   * __pandas.py__: python's pandas package
   * __seaborn.py__: python's seaborn package
   * __matplot.py__: python's matplotlib package